santiagomonteromendieta/santiagomonteromendieta.github.io/_pages/publications.md

 <h1>List of publications</h1>

 Each entry provides a link to the original paper for further reading.
-Additionally, a direct download button is available for the PDF version of each publication, granting access to the full content of each work.
+Additionally, a direct download button grants free access to the full content of the respective work.

 <ol reversed start="8">